 Overview of Anza Borrego Camping

-There are basically two ways to camp in Anza Borrego: 1) in established campgrounds, which come with varying degress of amenities and cost, or 2) in dispersed camping areas, where you can set up camp where you'd like, in accordance with a few important rules and exceptions set by the state park system.
+There are basically two ways to camp in Anza Borrego: 1) in established campgrounds, which come with varying degress of amenities and cost, or 2) in dispersed camping areas, where you can set up camp where you like, in accordance with a few important rules and exceptions set by the state park system.

 The first category, the established Anza Borrego campgrounds, range from a collection of ultra-basic primitive sites with a shared vault toilet and little else to highly developed campgrounds with showers, flush toilets, RV hookups and even cabins for rent.
-In this guide, we will mostly focus on the park service campgrounds, but there are also some privately owned RV campgrounds in the area, which will be listed below.

 The second category, disperse camping where no formal campground is established, can be either car camping near one of park's many dirt roads or getting away from roads to camp further into the desert wilderness.
 Some areas of the park are closed (whether permenantly, temporarily or seasonaly) to disperse camping to conserve or restore the fragile desert ecosystem.